 Like Iowa, Wisconsin’s place on the list of states with the highest taxes comes as a bit of a surprise.

-Although the state isn’t firmly conservative, you would think that the home of Paul Ryan – a major proponent of cutting income taxes – wouldn’t fall on this list.
+Although the state isn’t firmly conservative, you would think that the home of Paul Ryan, Former Speaker of the United States House of Representatives, a major proponent of cutting income taxes, wouldn’t fall on this list.

-However, the State of Wisconsin taxes its wealthiest residents at a rate of 7.65% of their income per year.
+However, the State of Wisconsin taxes its wealthiest residents at a rate of 7.65% of their yearly income.

 The future of taxes in Wisconsin also isn’t so promising.

 While politicians often make campaign promises about not raising any taxes, whether or not their word will hold is another thing.